BaderLab/scClustViz/README.md

 # scClustViz
-An interactive R Shiny tool for visualizing single-cell RNAseq clustering results from the *Seurat* R package or any other analysis pipeline.
+An interactive R Shiny tool for visualizing single-cell RNAseq clustering results from common analysis pipelines.
 Its main goal is two-fold: **A:** to help select a biologically appropriate resolution or K from clustering results by assessing differential expression between the resulting clusters; and **B:** help annotate cell types and identify marker genes.
 [Our preprint is on F1000Research!](https://f1000research.com/articles/7-1522/)